Daniel-Krueger/daniel-krueger.github.io/_posts/2021-03-15-series-expert-guide-part-7.md

 # The end
 This was the final part for of the series and I hope that you got a few tips/confirmations here and there.
 In case you are interested in the process you can download it TBDDD here and make it your own.
 For example by adding these features:
-- Selecting a start time, so that workflows are ignored, which have been modified before.
-Could be useful if you need to run this process for the same user a few weeks later.
-- If a workflow was listed because there was a task it could be checked, that he's the only one.
+- If a workflow was listed because there was a task it could be checked, that the selected user is the only one.
 If there's another one with a task, the workflow could be omitted.
-At least for processes which don't require that all users completed the task.
+At least for processes which don't require that all users completed the task. :)
-- Check whether the task has been delegated.
-Omit the workflow if this is the case
+- Add an option to select which applications should be ignored

 {% include series-expert-guide %}

+# Download
+You can download the application from [here](https://github.com/cosmoconsult/webconbps/tree/main/Applications/UserAssignments).